emresen20/ShenGptPro/README.md

 - ChatGpt Developer

-Here are some screenshots of the app:
+Here are some screenshots and videos of the app:

 ![Resim 1](https://r.resimlink.com/yYnqadm.png)